bbauska/meta-react-basics/README.md

 const example = () => {}

-Another important rule regarding arrow functions is that using the parentheses is optional if there&apos;s a single parameter that a function accepts.
+Another important rule regarding arrow functions is that using the parentheses is optional if there's a single parameter that a function accepts.

 In other words, another correct way to write the previous Nav arrow